-- In a pan soften the onion in the butter, until really soft, medium-low heat
+- In a pan soften the onion in the butter, until really soft, at medium-low heat.

-- Add the seasonings; nutmeg, salt and pepper
+- Add the seasonings; ham, nutmeg, salt and pepper, mix.

-- When the mixture is jellyish, make small balls with them, or cylinder
+- When the mixture is cold and firm, make small balls with them.

 - Mix up the eggs in a bowl

-- Dip, gently, each ball in the following order; first into flour, then eggs and then the bread crumble
+- Dip, gently, each ball in the following order; first into flour, then eggs and finish with the breadcrumbs.

-- When the oil is hot enough (a piece of bread turn slowly brown, or a bamboo stick makes small bubble when immersed) add the croquetas 2 or 3 maximum at the time (if it’s a small amount of oil)
+- When the oil is hot enough, add the croquettes 2 or 3 maximum at the time (if it’s a small amount of oil).

-- Fry them for about 4 minutes, until light brown
+- Deep Fry them for about 4 minutes, until light brown.